Node Classification Meets Link Prediction on Knowledge Graphs: Additional Experiments

-To validate the choice of BoxE for this study, we additionally conducted experiments with BoxE on YAGO39K, and observed \emph{very significant} improvement relative to TransC.
-We ran BoxE with the same dimensionality $d=100$ as TransC, negative sampling loss with margin 6, and uniform negative sampling with 100 negative samples per positive.
+We additionally conduct experiments with BoxE and TransC \cite{LvHLL18}, two models with class represeentation ability, on YAGO39K, and observed that the former achieves \emph{very significant} improvement on the latter.
+These results motivated our selection of BoxE for the main paper.
+We ran BoxE with the same dimensionality $d=100$ as TransC, and use d negative sampling loss with margin 6, and uniform negative sampling with 100 negative samples per positive.
 Results are reported in \Cref{tab:boxe}.

-Furthermore, we ran 128-dimensional TuckER \cite{TuckER} over \datasetname-80\% without classes and features, as this is the only setting where it naturally applies, to establish a basis of comparison with BoxE.
-There, we observed that BoxE also maintains superior performance.
+Furthermore, we ran 128-dimensional TuckER \cite{TuckER} over \datasetname-80\% without classes and features, as this is the only setting where it naturally applies.
+There, we observed that our base \framework models achieve superior performance.
 Results for this experiment are reported in \Cref{tab:boxe_tucker}.

+Finally, we evaluated both TuckER and ComplEx when conducting our experiments for the main paper, and observed that these models performed substantially worse than their translational counterparts.
+For instance, ComplEx would only achieve a best node classification accuracy of 35.5\%, whereas TuckER would achieve at most 28.5\% on entity classification, despite extensive tuning efforts.
+We then found that this performance is primarily due to the high mean rank both models achieve, which negatively impacts node classification performance, as explained in the main paper.
+More precisely, both models have substantially worse MR than the three used \framework models, and this implies that link prediction quality, though potentially better in specific cases, is worse overall, and thus predicted links are much noisier, leading to overall worse performance in our setting.